TtotheZ/Smart-Methods-ST-/README.md

 which i have downloaded from the official site.

-Moving to step two which was to download UBUNTU, I have encountered a couple of issues with installing it and getting it to work properly, firstly I have downloaded version 22.04 which did not work properly with step three of task number 3, then I have installed version 20.04
-Which worked well with step number 3.
+Moving to step two which was to download UBUNTU, I have encountered a couple of issues with installing it and getting it to work properly, I have downloaded version 22.04 which did not work properly, then I have installed version 20.04 Which worked well on my computer.

 Lastly Task #3, installing ROS sotfware on UBUNTU which will allow us to control robotics specifically in this task we will try to contol an arm.